WHAT TO DO IN MEXICO – PLACES TO VISIT AND THINGS TO DO

 Visit the Caribbean Coast

-The Caribbean coast of Mexico is a dream come true, and visiting is one of the best things to do in Mexico.
+The Caribbean coast of Mexico is a dream come true.
 White, baby-powder sand, the turquoise sea, the temperature of bathwater, coral reef systems, sea turtles, and palm trees; combine that with Mexico’s flavor and culture, and you couldn’t ask for more.

 The trick is to find the right areas to visit because, unfortunately, it is not a well-kept secret, so avoiding tourist hot spots has become more challenging in the past few years as mega resorts take over.
 Of course, if you want a pampered, all-inclusive stay, go for it!
 There is no shortage of them here, but I would avoid Cancun if you want a more authentic experience.